 If an injury occurs as a result of athletic participation at Zeeland East High School, the school provides a secondary insurance policy to help offset the costs that may be incurred as a result.
 This policy carries a $500 deductible and covers 60% of the costs thereafter.
-For more information on the athletic insurance policy.
+For more information on the athletic insurance policy follow this link.

 What if the injury occurs when the athletic trainer can not be reached?

 If the injury was sustained at an away event or off-site practice, please have your son or daughter see the athletic trainer the following school day.
 Follow the R.I.C.E. guidelines until your student-athlete can be seen.

 REST the injured body part with minimal activity